KodoPengin/GameIndustry-hosts-Template/README.md

 - Strict and no exceptions for big technology companys

 # Cons:
-- Kaspersky Internet Security and Windows Defender Smartscreen are no friends of mine
+- Kaspersky Internet Security and Windows Defender Smartscreen are no friends of mine<br>
+Exception rules have to be created for those two programs

 # Hint:
 Careful with using entries.
 Some may be strict and many services may not work